Kamping Puoy Lake: A Guide to Battambang's Resilient Reservoir

 Lotus Boat Tours

-Rent a small boat for a calming tour across the water.
-The lake is famous for its "Sea of Lotus Flowers" (depending on the season).
-It is a perfect opportunity for photography and seeing the mountains from the water.
+Rent a rowboat (approx. 10,000 Riel) for a calming tour across the water.
+The lake is famous for its "Sea of Lotus Flowers," offering excellent photography opportunities.

 🏊